umdfiresa2024/research-cobalt-mining/README.md

 }
 ```

-Now, the intersections data must be filtered/cleaned and merged together
+Then, the intersections data must be filtered/cleaned and merged
-to ensure it is in the correct format for calculating our final result.
+together to ensure it is in the correct format for calculating our final
+result.
 The R code snippet below demonstrates this process

 ``` r
 library("tidyverse")